 1 Properties of conservative systems

-We are continuing our analysis of conservative systems.
-In this section we introduce a theorem on centers and conservative systems.
+We continue our analysis of conservative systems.
+In the first part of the lecture we introduce a theorem on centers and conservative systems that were introduced last week.

 1.1 Nonlinear centers in 2-D conservative systems